scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 *Data Plane* - carries out secure packet forwarding between SCION-enabled ASes over paths selected by endpoints.
 A SCION border router reuses existing intra-domain infrastructure to communicate to other SCION routers or SCION endpoints within its AS.
 See {{I-D.dekater-scion-dataplane}}

-This document describes the SCION PKI used by the Control Plane.
+This document describes the SCION PKI component used by the Control Plane.

 ## Terminology